A new managing partner poses a challenging question to his leadership team – What needs to change?

 Changing any business that’s set in its ways, with north of 250 team members, is a large and difficult task.

-Before starting we challenged the managing partner on his attitude and ambition and commitment to change.
-And in his quiet but determined way, he was clearly committed to making things happen, taking action and not just talking change.
+Before starting, we challenged the managing partner on his attitude and ambition and commitment to change.
+And, in his quiet but determined way, he was clearly committed to making things happen – to not simply talk about change, but to take action.

 Then, in late 2019, having agreed to work on building strategic health into the firm, Covid struck.

-The leadership team then showed their true colours of commitment and (on MSTeams and live meetings when allowed) they worked together to build out a vivid and ambitious vision they could all commit too.
+The leadership team then showed their true colours of commitment and (on MSTeams and live meetings when allowed) they worked together to build a vivid and ambitious vision to which they could all commit.

 Key Challenges